MicrosoftDocs/azure-docs-powershell.it-IT/azps-2.8.0/Az.KeyVault/Get-AzKeyVaultCertificate.md

 Id                 : https://contoso.vault.azure.net:443/certificates/test2
 ```

-<span data-ttu-id="9ec86-120">Questo comando ottiene tutti i certificati eliminati in precedenza, ma non eliminati, nel caveau della chiave denominato contoso.</span><span class="sxs-lookup"><span data-stu-id="9ec86-120">This command gets all the certificates that have been previously deleted, but not purged, in the key vault named Contoso.</span></span>
+<span data-ttu-id="67a87-120">Questo comando recupera tutti i certificati che sono stati eliminati in precedenza, ma non eliminati, nella chiave vault denominata Contoso.</span><span class="sxs-lookup"><span data-stu-id="67a87-120">This command gets all the certificates that have been previously deleted, but not purged, in the key vault named Contoso.</span></span>

-### <span data-ttu-id="9ec86-121">Esempio 3: Ottiene il certificato Cert che è stato eliminato ma non eliminato per il Vault chiave.</span><span class="sxs-lookup"><span data-stu-id="9ec86-121">Example 3: Gets the certificate MyCert that has been deleted but not purged for this key vault.</span></span>
+### <span data-ttu-id="67a87-121">Esempio 3: recupera il certificato MyCert eliminato ma non ripulito per questo vault chiave.</span><span class="sxs-lookup"><span data-stu-id="67a87-121">Example 3: Gets the certificate MyCert that has been deleted but not purged for this key vault.</span></span>
 ```powershell
 PS C:\> Get-AzKeyVaultCertificate -VaultName 'contoso' -Name 'test1' -InRemovedState